sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Updating_Sailfish_OS/README.md

 rm -rf ./.cache/sailfish-osupdateservice/os-info
 reboot
 ```
 Your Sailfish device will restart now.
-Once up and running, visit the menu page "Settings > Sailfish OS updates" and seek updates.
+Once up and running, visit the menu page "_Settings > Sailfish OS updates_" and seek updates.
 You should see the latest OS version available.
 Download and install it.

 ## The problem persists - collecting logs for Jolla R&D to investigate